-- 1. External light sources shall be directed and shielded at the sign to limit direct illumination of any other object and the surrounding area. - Illumination for each sign type shall comply with the express requirements of this CSP, or if standards for illumination are not specifically addressed for a particular sign type, shall be of an intensity or brightness that
+- 1. External light sources shall be directed and shielded at the sign to limit direct illumination of any other object and the surrounding area. - 2.
+Illumination for each sign type shall comply with the express requirements of this CSP, or if standards for illumination are not specifically addressed for a particular sign type, shall be of an intensity or brightness that will not negatively impact immediate surroundings.

-- will not negatively impact immediate surroundings. - Signs shall not incorporate blinking, flashing or fluttering lights or other devices that rapidly change a light's intensity or brightness. - 4.
+- 3. Signs shall not incorporate blinking, flashing or fluttering lights or other devices that rapidly change a light's intensity or brightness. - 4.
 Colored lights which may be confused with traffic-control devices are prohibited. - 5.
-Illuminated signs shall incorporate energyefficient fixtures to the greatest extent possible. - 6.
-Hot spots and light leaks are prohibited in all - 7.
+Illuminated signs shall incorporate energyefficient fixtures to the greatest extent possible, including deriving energy from solar power where practicable. - 6.
+Hot spots and light leaks are prohibited in all signs. - 7.
 Illuminated signs shall comply with the national and/or local building and electrical codes having jurisdiction over the Project and shall bear the Underwriter's Laboratories ("U.L.") label to conform to U.L. codes. - 8.
-Illuminated signs shall have all labels, conduit.
-J-boxes, transformers and wires concealed from view.
+Illuminated signs shall have all labels, conduit, J-boxes, transformers and wires concealed from view.